brendanhay/gogol/gogol-fitness/README.md

 ## Description

-A client library for the Fitness.
+A client library for the Google Fitness.

 ## Contribute